 San Jose, CA 95121

 The nonprofit group works with several shelters in the area, taking in young and orphaned kittens.
-As Mini Cat Town is focused on the youngest kittens, their charges are often too small to be adopted when they first come to the rescue.
+As Mini Cat Town is focused on the youngest kittens, their charges are frequently too small to be adopted when they first come to the rescue.
 They are often looking for people to foster found kittens until they are old enough to be safely socialized.
 Mini Cat Town provides foster families with all the food, supplies, and health care that the kittens will need to thrive until they are old enough to head to the adoption floor.

 454 F Street